Quantum Singular Value Decomposition of Spin Correlation Matrix in One-Dimensional Heisenberg Model: Result

 and

 We find that the first principle component, $S^{(1)}$, clearly represents the N\'{e}el order, the classical limit of our ground state.
-This is a simple product state without entanglement.
 The higher-order components, $S^{(2)}$ and $S^{(3)}$, represent some magnetic excitation from the N\'{e}el order.
 Note that the second and the third components share the same singular value.